The society’s research library at 18 Lemon Street, Truro is open to all and staffed by volunteer members (non-members may make a donation).

 1841, 1851, 1861, 1871, 1891 and 1901 for the whole of Cornwall on microfiche.
 As our volunteer transcribers continue to work, an increasing proportion of parishes are indexed The indexes can be searched on the computer.
 Please see the Transcription Progress page for details.

 1881 British Isles census, indexed by LDS, on microfiche and computer.

 1988 edition for Cornwall, England and most of the world.
 1992 edition for Cornwall and Devon.

 All marriages recorded in Cornwall up to the start of civil registration in 1837 have been transcribed and are available for surname search on our database.
 The Phillimore transcripts (1538-1812) covering most of Cornwall are chronological in parishes (26 volumes) and indexed by CFHS alphabetically for the county.
 Ross and Boyd Marriage Indexes covering most of Cornwall, both alphabetical in 25 year periods, and containing parishes not covered by Phillimore.
 Ross goes to the 1870s generally and to 1925 in many cases; Boyd to 1812.

 Burial / Monumental Inscriptions (MIs)

-Transcripts of many Parish Registers; many overseas records; Journals of other Family History Societies including overseas; family pedigrees and histories; parish histories; Poor Law apprenticeship/master records; some passenger lists; strays, much material concerning emigration, particularly to the USA.
+Transcripts of many Parish Registers; many overseas records; journals of other family history societies including those from overseas; family pedigrees and histories; parish histories; poor law apprenticeship/master records; some passenger lists; strays, much material concerning emigration, particularly to the USA.

-The Society is proud of its many research facilities and even if you are unable to visit the Library in person, you can still put in a request to our Research Service and our volunteers will do their best to answer your querie
+The society is very proud of its many research facilities and even if you are unable to visit the Library in person, you can still put in a request to our Research Service and our volunteers will do their best to answer your querie.